NVIDIA/NeMo/examples/multimodal/modular_speechllm/README.md

 # Modular SpeechLLM

 This directory contains example scripts to train and evaluate Modular SpeechLLM models.
-Also include tools for preprocessing the training data.